-- 1. The Senior Honors Project information booklet and the Capstone Initiation Forms be familiar with both, they can be found on the "Courses" link of the Honors website. - 2.
+- 1. The Senior Honors Project information booklet and the Capstone Initiation Forms both can be found on the "Courses" link of the Honors website. - 2.
 Required Reading of all students: - Martha Nussbaum, Cultivating Humanity: A Classical Defense of Reform in Liberal Education.
-Cambridge, Massachusetts: Harvard University Press, 1997
+Cambridge, Massachusetts: Harvard University Press, 1997 purchase and bring to class